itaki/rudi/README.md

     - DEBUG
     - INFO
-    - WARNING
+    - WARNING (this is the default)
     - ERROR
     - CRITICAL

-To change the logging level, change the "logging_level" value in the config file to one of the values above
+The logging level is set using the LOG_LEVEL environment variable.

+The easiest way set this quickly is to padd to the command line:

+    `LOG_LEVEL=DEBUG ./dev.sh `